modelica/fmi-standard.org/content/about.md

 The development of the FMI Standard is organised as the [Modelica Association Project](https://modelica.org/projects) _Functional Mock-up Interface_ under the roof of the [Modelica Association](https://www.modelica.org/).
 It follows the [Project Rules](/project-rules/) approved by the FMI Steering Committee.

-Current Project Leader and Deputy:
+Project Leader and Deputy:
 Christian Bertsch (BOSCH) and Torsten Sommer (Dassault Systèmes) [projectleader@fmi-standard.org](mailto:projectleader@fmi-standard.org)

-Current Members of the Steering Committee:
+Members of the Steering Committee:
 AVL List, BOSCH, Dassault Systemes, dSPACE, ESI ITI, Maplesoft, Modelon, PMSF, Siemens PLM, Synopsys

+Further Contributing Members:
+DLR, ETAS, ITK Engineering, Wolfram MathCore AB, TLK Thermo

-Current Members of the Advisory Committee:
+Members of the Advisory Committee:
-ABB, Danfoss, DLR, ETAS, Fraunhofer (IIS/EAS First, SCAI), ITK Engineering, iVH, Open Modelica Consortium, TLK Thermo, TWT, University of Halle, Wolfram MathCore AB
+ABB, AIRBUS, COMSOL, Danfoss, Fraunhofer (IIS/EAS First, SCAI), iVH, Open Modelica Consortium, TWT, University of Halle

 ## How to contribute to the development of the FMI standard